vippsas/vipps-psp-api/vipps-psp-api-faq.md

 # What should we reply to MakePayment() service call in case field "Confirmed" has value: TimeOut or Cancel?

+Continued:
 Should it be: paymentInfo.status = "OK" or "FAIL"?
-If it is fail, what error code should be returned?
+If it is "FAIL", what error code should be returned?

 It is suggested that you send "FAIL" in case of failure either at your end or as in this case at our end.